The Neural Tissue Engineering Lab at Rice University

 Luan Laboratory of Integrative Neural Interface

-The Luan Laboratory of Integrative Neural Interface research focuses on the development of multimodal neural interfaces that combine the state-of-art electrical, optical and other technologies to monitor and manipulate brain activity.
+The Luan Laboratory of Integrative Neural Interface research focuses on developing multimodal neural interfaces that integrate state-of-the-art electrical, optical, and other technologies to monitor and manipulate brain activity.
 The application of these neurotechnology advancements enables the fundamental investigation of neurological disorders and the development of novel therapies.
 The lab aims to develop tools to create a multifaceted picture of the brain in health and in disease, and to seek new ways to better diagnose, treat, cure, and even prevent brain disorders.

 Nanoscale Neural Interface Laboratory